 Like most species at the top of the food web, mountain lions are especially vulnerable to WVC because they move around a lot and cross roads and highways.
 Mountain lions are important ecologically because they are the only large, widespread predator in most California ecosystems.
 They are also important socially, with great interest in their well-being in Southern California and Bay Area urban regions.
-Black bears are similarly critical species in most CA involved in traffic incidents by the California Roadkill Observation System, CDFW, CHP, or Winston Vickers and other biologists in Southern California (Vickers et al. 2015, and Vickers unpublished data).
-Photo source: California Roadkill Observation System.

-are killed on roads, which happens frequently.
+Black bears are similarly critical species in most CA or requirement to report when they are killed on roads, which happens frequently.
 As such, we only know the minimum killed each year on roads, when they are reported to CROS or by CHP, and have no way of knowing the actual WVC impact to these important and charismatic species.
 Between 2016 and 2020, inclusive, 302 mountain lions and 557 black bears were reported killed on roads by a combination of CROS volunteers, CHP, CDFW, and biologists in Southern California (Figure 6).
 These were incidental reports and do not represent all mountain lions and black bears killed on CA's roads and highways.